awsdocs/aws-cli-user-guide/doc_source/cli-chap-configure.md

 1. **[Environment variables](cli-configure-envvars.md)** – You can store values in the environment variables: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN`\.
 If they are present, they are used\.

-1. **[The CLI credentials file](cli-configure-files.md)** – This is one of the files that is updated when you run the command `aws configure`\.
+1. **[CLI credentials file](cli-configure-files.md)** – This is one of the files that is updated when you run the command `aws configure`\.
 The file is located at `~/.aws/credentials` on Linux or macOS, or at `C:\Users\USERNAME\.aws\credentials` on Windows\.
 This file can contain the credential details for the `default` profile and any named profiles\.

-1. **[The CLI configuration file](cli-configure-files.md)** – This is another file that is updated when you run the command `aws configure`\.
+1. **[CLI configuration file](cli-configure-files.md)** – This is another file that is updated when you run the command `aws configure`\.
 The file is located at `~/.aws/config` on Linux or macOS, or at `C:\Users\USERNAME\.aws\config` on Windows\.
 This file contains the configuration settings for the default profile and any named profiles\.

 1. **[Container credentials](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html)** – You can associate an IAM role with each of your Amazon Elastic Container Service \(Amazon ECS\) task definitions\.
 Temporary credentials for that role are then available to that task's containers\.
-For more information see [IAM Roles for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) in the *Amazon Elastic Container Service Developer Guide*\.
+For more information, see [IAM Roles for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) in the *Amazon Elastic Container Service Developer Guide*\.

 1. **[Instance profile credentials](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)** – You can associate an IAM role with each of your Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
 Temporary credentials for that role are then available to code running in the instance\.
 The credentials are delivered through the Amazon EC2 metadata service\.
 For more information, see [IAM Roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) in the *Amazon EC2 User Guide for Linux Instances* and [Using Instance Profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) in the *IAM User Guide*\.